top of page

 Rekon DJI M300 drone with LiDAR senor sitting on the launch table waiting for power up

-The word LiDAR is an odd acronym of sorts, it stands for "Light detection and ranging".
+The word LiDAR is an odd acronym of sorts, it stands for "Light Detection And Ranging".
 It is a term used to describe a process of remote sensing that uses laser light to range a target surface or feature, inertial sensors to define an orientation, and a GNSS (global navigation satellite system) to provide global positioning.
-When the laser in a LiDAR system sends out one laser beam from one of it's emitters we call that a "pulse".
+When the laser in the LiDAR system sends out one laser beam from one of it's emitters we call that a "pulse".
 Most modern systems produce hundreds of thousands of pulses per second.
 When a pulse hits an object it bounces back toward the LiDAR module and is read by a sensor, we call this a "return".
 A typical drone lidar mapped area will be covered by enough pulses to produce a point cloud with 400 points per square meter!
 That is equal to 1 point every 2 inches, and, that is the low end!
 Mapping missions can be planned in difficult areas to contain more than 1000 points per square meter, we generally reserve such density for difficult to penetrate canopies or scans that require very high detail.

 What is Photogrammetry